 Are they crafted with a pattern and high quality, did you use good technique, would you wear it or give it as a gift to your Mom or best friend?

 Are they durable and washable?

-Are they safe and free of choking hazards for children?
+Are they safe and free of embellishments that choking hazards for children?

-Are they made with one of our approved yarns?
+Are they made with one of our tested and recommended yarns?

 We also have a few sewn patterns for polar fleece hats.
 We ask that you buy high quality fleece that does not pill.
-Due to the harsh winters, we are asking you to line your hats to help keep the children warm, no single layers please, Questions about sewing hats for Hopa?
+Due to the harsh winters, we are asking you use only 2 layer hats to keep the children warm, no single layers please, Questions about sewing hats for Hopa?
 Contact Kathy at firstname.lastname@example.org

 warm winter hats